The Six Wives of Henry Lefay: Plot

 Henry, an American audio and video equipment store owner (similar to Crazy Eddie), is apparently killed in a parasailing accident in Mexico.
 His family cannot decide on whether Henry wanted to be cremated or buried.
 Henry's present wife Autumn claims all the inheritance for herself, and wants to make all the decisions regarding the funeral.

 They have a closed casket funeral for Henry.
-Suddenly, Effa appears and introduces herself as Henry's first wife, who married him just after he dropped out of college, with the marriage lasting only 3 months.
+Suddenly, Effa appears and introduces herself as Henry's first wife, who married him just after he dropped out of college, with the marriage lasting only three months.
 Henry got in touch with her again recently, and has been emailing her every day since.

 Upon learning that the corpse has been cremated by Ophelia's orders by forging a signature to facilitate the cremation, Autumn is furious tries to run Ophelia down with a car.
 Autumn is further dismayed when Sarah reveals that Henry proposed to her.
-Barbie convinces Autumn to divide and scatter Henry's ashes in all the places he was happy at.
+Barbie convinces Autumn to divide and scatter Henry's ashes in all the places he was happy.
 However, Ophelia steals the ashes for herself, and a fight ensues, and the cremation urn falls to the ground and breaks, scattering the ashes all over the sidewalk.

 While the funeral for Henry is ongoing, they hear someone playing the harmonica in the background.
-They turn around to see Henry - alive and well.
-Turns out that another man went parasailing on that fateful day along with Henry, and fell into the water and ended up dead.
-Henry left his ID there, and went drinking.
+They turn around to see Henry, alive and well.
+Another man who went parasailing along with Henry fell into the water and died.
+Henry left his ID there and went drinking.
 He gets home and learns that there's a funeral planned for him and comes over to see it.

 Barbie's boyfriend Lloyd proposes to her, but she turns him down.
 She has lunch with her father, and says goodbye to him, as she's moving to California.
-Her grandma Mae tells Barbie that her mom Kate is in the hospital.
+Her grandmother, Mae, tells Barbie that her mom Kate is in the hospital.
 Barbie gets together with her earlier boyfriend Stevie, but realizing that to be a mistake, calls Lloyd.
 She finds Henry drinking and talking about his life and death, and they reconcile.

-In the end, Barbie is wedded to Lloyd, when Henry dances with all his wives.
+Barbie marries Lloyd and Henry dances with all his wives.
 Ophelia reveals that she's getting married for a third time to Henry.